Tropico (2013 film): Reception

 Upon release, Tropico received mostly positive reviews from critics.
 Jason Lipshutz of Billboard called the film "a work of overflowing, era-traversing passion" and called the climax of the film "pure bliss".
 Under the Gun took issue with the "somewhat nonsensical" narration throughout the film, but said as a whole the film was "certainly something special".
 Similarly, Jimmy So of The Daily Beast also criticized the film's narration and compared it to "a campy arthouse movie" and described Del Rey's videos to this point as being "starved of creativity".
 In contrast, James Caterino of Examiner gave the film a 5-star review writing "The imagery is breathtaking and the voice-over narration so jam-packed with poetic prose that it sears into the soul...
 She is an artistic force who never fails to fascinate—and to make us feel".
 In a slightly more critical but equally optimistic review, Sal Cinquemani of Slant added "It's obvious from the big bang that opens the film that Del Rey and Mandler have zero interest in subtlety, but interestingly, Del Rey doesn't position herself among the film's icons of Americana the way, say, Kanye West or Lady Gaga might.
 Instead, her work continues to serve as both a tribute to an imagined past and a critique of contemporary pop culture".

 Soundtrack

 The film is set to three songs of Del Rey's own songs: "Body Electric", "Gods & Monsters", and "Bel Air".
-The songs are taken from Del Rey's extended play (EP) Paradise (2012), which was also reissued with her debut major-label album Born to Die (2012) as Born to Die: The Paradise Edition in 2012.
-Del Rey released the songs featured in the film as a short (EP), titled after the film.
+The songs are taken from Del Rey's extended play Paradise (2012), which was also reissued with her debut major-label album Born to Die (2012) as Born to Die: The Paradise Edition in 2012.
+Del Rey released the songs featured in the film as a short EP, titled after the film.
 Tropico was released digitally on December 6, 2013 through Polydor and Interscope Records, featuring the songs, as well as the full length film.